Exosite · Sr. Product Design Manager (first UX hire) · 2016–2023

 The starting point

 First day.
-13 separate IoT builds, 13 different stacks, 13 different mental models of what an IoT platform even is.
+Roughly a dozen separate IoT builds, a dozen different stacks, a dozen different mental models of what an IoT platform even is.
 Parker-Hannifin's looked nothing like Moen's.
 SleepNumber's workflows were incompatible with Toro's.
 Every new deal kicked off another round of starting from scratch.
 The engineering team was drowning and the sales team kept signing.

 The challenge